SegmentationBLWX/sssegmentation/docs/GetStarted.md

 # Get Started

+In this chapter, we demonstrate how to prepare an environment for SSSegmentation.
+If you are experienced with Python and PyTorch and have already installed them, just skip this chapter.

+**Note:** SSSegmentation works on Linux, Windows and macOS.
+It requires Python 3.7+, CUDA 10.2+ and PyTorch 1.8+.

 ## Prerequisites

-In this section, we introduce some prerequisites for using SSSegmentation.
-If you are experienced with Python and PyTorch and have already installed them, just skip this part.

-**1.Operation System**

-SSSegmentation works on Linux, Windows and macOS.
-It requires Python 3.6+, CUDA 9.2+ and PyTorch 1.3+.

-**2.Anaconda**
+**1.Anaconda**

 For Linux and Mac users, we strongly recommend you to download and install [Anaconda](https://docs.conda.io/en/latest/miniconda.html).
-Then, you can create a conda environment for SSSegmentation and activate it,
+Then, you can create a conda environment for SSSegmentation and activate it, *e.g.*,

 ```sh
 conda create --name ssseg python=3.8 -y
 conda activate ssseg
 ```

+For Windows users, you may directly install Python or also download [Anaconda](https://docs.conda.io/en/latest/miniconda.html) to create a conda environment for SSSegmentation.

-**3.WGET & Decompression Software**
+**2.WGET & Decompression Software**

 If you want to utilize the provided scripts to prepare the datasets, it is necessary for you to install wget (for downloading datasets), 7z (for processing compressed packages) and tar (for processing compressed packages) in your operation system.
 For windows users, the resources are listed as following,